OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

   - additive = 1

-  <p>layering mode for glitter on top of the under material. physical: conserves energy and glitter attenuates under material, additive: breaks energy conservation but glitter is never darker than the under material (eg. use case: snow)<\p>
+  <p>layering mode for glitter on top of the under material. physical: conserves energy and glitter attenuates under material, additive: breaks energy conservation but glitter is never darker than the under material (eg. use case: snow)</p>

   <h3>glitter_randomness</h3>